drostlab/myTAI/README.md

 ### Performing Phylotranscriptomics with R

+Development is the major process establishing complex life on earth.
+Hence, studying the evolution of developmental processes allows us to understand the key machanisms that control and constraint the evolution and diversification of complex organisms on this planet.
+To study the evolution of developmental processes an evolutionary transcriptomics apprach (= phylotranscriptomics) has been proposed aiming to quantify the evolutionary conservation of developmental transcriptomes.

 The `myTAI` package allows users to capture evolutionary signals in developmental transcriptomes using a phylotranscriptomic approach.

 Phylotranscriptomics defines the concept of combining genetic sequence information with gene expression levels to capture evolutionary signals during development (Domazet-Loso and Tautz, 2010; Quint et al., 2012; Drost et al., 2015).

-This subfield of Evolutionary Developmental Biology aims to investigate stages or periods of evolutionary conservation or constraint in developmental processes of extant species.
+This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in developmental processes of extant species.

 `myTAI` provides easy to use and optimized functions to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
 Additionally, a customized visualization framework implemented in myTAI allows users to generate publication quality plots of their custom phylotranscriptomic analyses.